SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ### Renew

-- Request: POST /{collection}/{id}/renewals
+- Request: POST /{collection}/{id}/renewal
 - Request message: Optional
 - Response message: Renew response

-The Renew command is mapped to a nested collection, named "renewals".
+The Renew command is mapped to a nested collection, named "renewal".
 Not all EPP object types include support for the renew command.
 The current-date query parameter MAY be used for date on which the current validity period ends, as described in [@!RFC5731, section 3.2.3].
 The new period MAY be added to the request using the unit and value request parameters.
 The response MUST include the Location header for the renewed object.

 Example Domain Renew request:

 ```
-C: POST /repp/v1/domains/example.nl/renewals?current-date=2024-01-01 HTTP/2
+C: POST /repp/v1/domains/example.nl/renewal?current-date=2024-01-01 HTTP/2
 C: Host: repp.example.nl
 C: Authorization: Bearer <token>
 C: Accept: application/epp+xml
 C: Content-Type: application/epp+xml
-C: REPP-Svcs: urn:ietf:params:xml:ns:domain-1.0
 C: Accept-Language: en
 C: Content-Length: 0
 C: